tendermint/tendermint/docs/rfc/rfc-027-p2p-message-bandwidth-report.md

 Therefore, block gossip can be updated to transmit a representation of the data contained in the block that assumes the peers will already have most of this data.
 Namely, the block gossip can be updated to only send 1) a list of transaction hashes and 2) a bit array of votes selected for the block along with the header and other required block metadata.

-This new proposed method for gossiping block data would require a slight update to the mempool transaction gossip and consensus vote gossip.
-Since all of the contents of each block will not be gossiped together, it's possible that some nodes are missing a proposed transaction or the vote of a validator indicated in the new block gossip format.
-The mempool and consensus reactors would need to be updated to provide a `NeedTxs` and `NeedVotes` message.
+This new proposed method for gossiping block data could accompany a slight update to the mempool transaction gossip and consensus vote gossip.
+Since all of the contents of each block will not be gossiped together, it's possible that some nodes are missing a proposed transaction or the vote of a validator indicated in the new block gossip format during block gossip.
+The mempool and consensus reactors may therefore be updated to provide a `NeedTxs` and `NeedVotes` message.
 Each of these messages would allow a node to request a set of data from their peers.
 When a node receives one of these, it will then transmit the Tx/Votes indicate in the associated message regardless of whether it believes it has transmitted them to the peer before.
+The gossip layer will ensure that each peer eventually receives all of the data in the block.
+However, if a transaction is needed immediately by a peer so that it can verify and execute a block during consensus, a mechanism such as the `NeedTxs` and `NeedVotes` messages should be added to ensure it receives the messages quickly.

 The same logic may applied for evidence transmission as well, since all nodes should receive evidence and therefore do not need to re-transmit it in a block part.